graphistry/graphistry-cli/hardware-software.md

 # Recommended Deployment Configurations: Client, Server Software, Server Hardware

+This document focused on technical requirements.
+See the [deployment planning article](docs/deployment-planning.md) for  broader considerations such as capacity planning.

 The recommended server configuration is [AWS Marketplace](./docs/aws_marketplace.md) and [Azure Marketplace](./docs/azure_marketplace.md) with instance types noted on those screens.
 The one-click launcher deploys a fully preconfigured instance.

 Graphistry Enterprise also ships as a Docker container that runs in Linux Nvidia GPU environments that are compatible with [NVIDIA RAPIDS](https://rapids.ai/) and the [Nvidia Docker runtime](https://github.com/NVIDIA/nvidia-docker).
 It is often   run in the cloud as well.